rafalp/Misago/README.rst

 To start work on custom frontend for Misago, fork and install it locally to have development forum setup.
 You can now develop custom theme by modifing assets in misago/frontend directory, however special care should be taken when changing source javascripts.

-Misago defines two templates that allow you to include custom html and js code before Misago's JavaScript app is ran:
+Misago defines template that allows you to include custom html and js code before Misago's JavaScript app is ran, named **scripts.html**.

-* **scripts.html** template is included before final ``<script>`` element, allowing you to include and/or init 3rd party libraries such as Google Analytics, Facebook SDK, etc ect.
-* **extra.js** template is included after ``misago`` javascript object is created, but before ``misago.init`` is called, allowing you to run custom code registering new services adding custom features or modifing existing ones.

 Bug reports, features and feedback